-However, it is never too late to meet new people, and indeed make new friends, and ine of the best places to start is with yourself!
+However, it is never too late to meet new people, or indeed make new friends, and ine of the best places to start is with yourself!

 Jan is one of a group of women who attends a weekly craft group in Birmingham.
 Until very recently, Jan was rather unsure of herself.
-Through through illness and caring, Jan had lost much of her self- confidence.
-She found it difficult to make friends.
+Through illness and caring, she had lost much of her self- confidence and thought making friends was difficult.

 For Jan, and those who have gotten to know her, this change is remarkable.
 Her self-confidence has come back and she really enjoys using her skills to help others.
 This new found confidence has improved her life tremendously and she's very happy she took that first step of finding something she enjoys doing, and doing it together with other people.